 What about a more rare case: complete twin molar pregnancy?
 I got cancer as a result of my daughter's undeveloped twin.
 I had 2 eggs that were normally fertilized, one was my healthy daughter, the other was her undeveloped twin.
 This twin egg was missing chromosomes or DNA, therefore unable to form the full placenta, thus turning into abnormal cells that turned malignant.
 I wasn't correctly diagnosed until 4 months postpartum.
 I was Stage II/ III, FIGO Score 6, high risk, possible lung metastasis.
 My b-hcg levels (pregnancy hormone) were over 221,000.

-I had massive vaginal hemorrhaging and menstrual like cramping.
+I had massive vaginal hemorrhaging and menstrual-like cramping.
 In my pregnancy, I only had regular contractions from 25 weeks on and vaginal itching (yeast infection test was negative).
-My oncology team believes the choriocarcinoma was fully gestated around 22-27 weeks into my pregnancy!
+My oncology team believes the choriocarcinoma was fully gestated around 17-29 weeks into my pregnancy (I began to round it off to around 25 weeks).
 I carried this aggressive cancer for almost 8 months without knowing.
 This alone is a miracle my baby and I are alive because it should've already metastasized from my lungs to my liver and brain within this time frame.

 How was my cancer treated?
 Very quickly.
 Time is of the essence with this cancer.
-I was admitted that night, had a Picc-line inserted and begin single methotrexate chemo the next day.
+I was admitted that night, had a PICC-line inserted, and begun a single chemo the next day.
 I had various scans of my lungs and brain.
-After four weekly outpatients, b-hcg levels were not lowering quickly enough, showing I was resistant.
-I was then put on weekly 5 agent regimen called EMA/CO.
-This consists of etoposide, methotrexate, dactinomycin (act-D) given inpatient for 3-4 days hospital stay and 2 weeks worth of chemo.
-The following week was outpatient with cyclophosphamide and vincristine.
+After four weekly outpatients, my b-hcg levels were not lowering quickly enough, showing I was resistant; they actually rose higher.
+I was then put on a bi-weekly five-agent regimen.
+This consists of inpatient hospital stays for 3-4 days with two weeks' worth of chemo.
+The following week was alternating outpatient chemo, two of the remaining cocktail.
 Every week was rotating.
 I ended up with 12 total rounds, 6 1/2 months worth of chemo.
-Because this chemo is so aggressive, I had to have 2 blood transfusions, took Neupogen shots every other week for days at a time since I was neutropenic most of the time, and also took magnesium pills.
+During my journey, I needed two blood transfusions, magnesium, and was neutropenic most of the time.